LukeSavefrogs/notesAutoPass/README.md

 ```

 There are several ways you can use this script:
-- Create a desktop shortcut
+- Create a desktop shortcut (with the )
 - Add an alias on your CLI of choice

 ## Options